Thewbi/armos/doc/timers/README.md

 1. control register (Address: base + 0x40C)
 2. free running counter register (Address: base + 0x420)

 The free running counter has it's own register (Free running counter at offset 0x420) that contains the current value of the free running counter.
-The value is continuously decremented and the configured frequency and rolls-over / wraps around.
+The value is continuously decremented at the configured frequency and rolls-over / wraps around.
 The initial value does not matter and the value cannot be reset.
 The free-running counter can be read.
 I am not sure if the free-running counter can trigger an interrupt.

 The pre-scale bits in the control register affect the ARM Timer free running counter's frequency.